normanyahq/normanyahq.github.io/12306Description/description.md

 Preliminary Study
 ---------

-I have downloaded about 100, 000 verification code from the website, which contains 800, 000 sub-images.
+I have downloaded about 100, 000 CAPTCHAs from the website, which contains 800, 000 sub-images.

 - __Total Number of Image__